What Is Web Scraping?

 In this article, we are going to shed some light on web scraping, here’s what you will learn:

-In general, web data extraction is used by people and businesses who want to make use of the vast amount of publicly available web data to make smarter decisions.
+In general, it is used by people and businesses who want to make use of publicly available web data to generate valuable insights and make smarter decisions.

-If you’ve ever copy and pasted information from a website, you’ve performed the same function as any web scraper, only on a microscopic, manual scale.
-Unlike the mundane, mind-numbing process of manually extracting data, web scraping uses intelligent automation to retrieve hundreds, millions, or even billions of data points from the internet’s seemingly endless frontier.
+If you’ve ever copied and pasted information from a website, you’ve performed the same function as any web scraper, only you manually went through the data scraping process.
+Unlike the tedious process of extracting data by yourself, web scraping uses machine learning and intelligent automation to retrieve hundreds, millions, or even billions of extracted data points from the internet’s seemingly endless frontier.

-A web crawler, which we generally call a “spider,” is an artificial intelligence that browses the internet to index and searches for content by following links and exploring, like a person with too much time on their hands.
+A web crawler, which we generally call a “spider,” is an artificial intelligence that browses the internet to index and search for content by following links and exploring.
 In many projects, you first “crawl” the web or one specific website to discover URLs which then you pass on to your scraper.